sara-nl/clouddocs/image_persistence.markdown

 You can change the `persistent` property by selecting a disk and using the pencil icon to the right of the property or the drop down menu to the right of the `clone` button.

+If you have a non-persistent disk, but found that you have made changes you do want to keep.
+Please refer to the page about [storage snapshots](storage_snapshot).

 ![persistent_no](images/persistent_no.png)

 ## Image: persistent = yes